For whatever it's worth: my advice on job hunting in tech

 Plus, this is a long process; you need some wins along the way.
 Spend time working on the stuff you’re good at and enjoy.

 You’ll be hired for what you’re good at, not for what you’ve avoided being bad at.
-So don’t leave any gaping holes in your armor, but also: don’t polish your shield when you could be sharpening your sword.

 Create a behavioral story bank

 Think of times you’ve had success, or faced adversity, or learned new things; times you overcame challenges; times you earned recognition, or times your coworkers were grateful for something you did.
+If it helps: you can reverse-engineer your BSB from common interview questions (take the time to look some up).

 Your behavioral story bank might be your single most important resource.
 It’ll help you write your cover letters, applications, and resume, and it’ll give you solid answers to interview questions.

-Prepare like a stand-up performer; you want to have a set of your best material ready to go at any moment, and constantly refine it as you practice and gauge the results.
+Prepare like a stand-up performer; you want to have a set of your best material ready to go at any moment, so you’re never caught trying to come up with something on the spot.
 To some extent, interviews are performative (for better or worse).
-So, be ready to perform.
+So, have some bits ready to go.

 One other piece of advice on your BSB: while stories should positively showcase your behaviors and results, they don’t all have to be super business-y, or directly related.
 They can be from other industries, or even personal.